x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-or-disable-multimedia-playback.md

 4. Click **Save**.

-### Use the Shell to enable or disable multimedia playback of protected voice messages
+### Use Exchange Online PowerShell to enable or disable multimedia playback of protected voice messages

 This example allows users who are associated with the UM mailbox policy named `MyUMMailboxPolicy` to play back protected voice messages using a media player.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -RequireProtectedPlayOnPhone $false
 ```

 This example prevents users who are associated with the UM mailbox policy named `MyUMMailboxPolicy` from playing back protected voice messages using a media player.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -RequireProtectedPlayOnPhone $true